Tyler O'Neill Player Props: Cardinals vs. Cubs

-On Thursday, Tyler O'Neill (on the back of going 2-for-5 with a double) and the St. Louis Cardinals play the Chicago Cubs, whose starting pitcher will be Justin Steele.
-First pitch is at 7:45 PM ET.
+The St. Louis Cardinals, including Tyler O'Neill (.395 on-base percentage in past 10 games, 69 points above season-long percentage), take on starting pitcher Hayden Wesneski and the Chicago Cubs at Busch Stadium, Friday at 8:15 PM ET.

-He had two hits (going 2-for-5 with a double) in his most recent appearance against the Diamondbacks.
+He reached base in all four of his plate appearances (3-for-3 with a double) in his last appearance against the Cubs.

 Tyler O'Neill Game Info & Props vs. the Cubs